 You know how most people have a strong preference for either cake or pie?
 My family is definitely a cake family.
 The exception to that rule has always been lemon meringue pie.
 But have you ever had a store bought lemon meringue pie that was sub-par?
 I sure have – I’ve encountered my fair share of artificial tasting lemon goop with a foamy meringue on top that was devoid of flavor.
-You’re not going to find that here, this brown sugar lemon meringue tart is like the fanciest and most delicious lemon meringue pie that you’ve ever tasted.
+You’re not going to find that here, this lemon meringue tart is like the fanciest and most delicious lemon meringue pie that you’ve ever tasted.

 The lemon filling is basically a lemon curd that gets baked into the crust.
 The recipe makes enough filling for a pie dish which is a little bit deeper than a tart, so if you do the tart, you’ll have extra filling.
 I always pour the extra filling into an oven safe dish and bake it right alongside the tart, that way there’s no waste.
 The crowning glory on the lemon meringue tart is a toasted brown sugar meringue.
 This stuff is heavenly.

 You are going to need a few pieces of specialty equipment to make this meringue, a candy thermometer and a torch.
 You really can use any kind of blow torch, it doesn’t have to be specific for culinary purposes.
 When I took classes at the culinary academy the chefs used these large industrial torches for everything!
-This is an italian meringue where a sugar syrup is boiled to the hard ball candy stage and then slowly streamed into beaten egg whites.
+This is an Italian meringue where a sugar syrup is boiled to the hard ball candy stage and then slowly streamed into beaten egg whites.
 After you spread the meringue, it’s torching time.

-Brown Sugar Lemon Meringue Tart
+Lemon Meringue Tart

 For the crust:

 For the filling:

 - 6 large eggs

-- 1 1/2 cups of granulated sugar
+- 1 1/2 cups granulated sugar

 - 1 tablespoon finely grated lemon zest